There is a direct correlation between the health of your business and the efficiency of your sales pipeline.

 - How to analyze your pipeline performance in Salesforce

 Note: This article specifically addresses setting up a pipeline in Salesforce.
-If you use HubSpot, this article should help.
+Check out this article for setting up HubSpot for sales.

 What is a Sales Pipeline?

 A sales pipeline is a visual representation of the stages in your sales process.
 It should help your sales team quickly see how many opportunities are present at each stage and where their sales focus should be going for the upcoming day, week, and month.